Skullcandy Method 360 ANC

 Common Features

-• Both products have in-ear fit.
+• Both products use an in-ear fit design.

-• Both products have no wires or cables.
+• Both products are fully wireless with no wires or cables.

 • Both products have stereo speakers.

-• Both products have passive noise reduction.
+• Both products support active noise cancellation (ANC) and passive noise reduction.

-• Both products have a battery level indicator.
+• Both products have a battery level indicator and a rechargeable battery.

-• Both products support fast pairing.
+• Both products support fast pairing and use USB Type-C for charging.

 • Both products use Bluetooth version 5.3.

-• Both products support multipoint connections.
+• Both products support multipoint connection with up to 2 devices simultaneously.

-• Both products can be used as a headset.
+• Both products include a mute function and can be used as a headset.

-• Both products have voice prompts.
+• Both products have a control panel on the device and provide voice prompts.

-• Both products have a noise-canceling microphone.
+• Both products are equipped with a noise-canceling microphone.

 Main Differences

-• The weight is 22 g on Skullcandy Method 360 ANC and 10.4 g on Sony WF-C710N.
+• Weight is 22 g on Skullcandy Method 360 ANC and 10.4 g on Sony WF-C710N.

 • Battery life is 11 hours on Skullcandy Method 360 ANC and 12 hours on Sony WF-C710N.